 Sleeping Bag Liner

 Getting the best sleeping bag liner you can afford is a fantastic way to keep your sleeping bag clean.
 But this can also be used if you’re using a thin sleeping bag or you’re expecting sub zero temperatures to add an extra layer to keep you warmer.
 The great thing about liners is that they keep out the bugs.
+If you are asking yourself what is a sleeping bag liner, click on the link to read an explanation.

 Double Sleeping Bags